jquery/jquery/CONTRIBUTING.md

 Most bugs reported to our bug tracker are actually bugs in user code, not in jQuery code.
 Keep in mind that just because your code throws an error inside of jQuery, this does *not* mean the bug is a jQuery bug.

-Ask for help first in the [Using jQuery Forum](https://forum.jquery.com/using-jquery) or another discussion forum like [Stack Overflow](https://stackoverflow.com/).
+Ask for help first on a discussion forum like [Stack Overflow](https://stackoverflow.com/).
 You will get much quicker support, and you will help avoid tying up the jQuery team with invalid bug reports.

 ### Disable browser extensions